SS Pacific (1850): Sinking

 Pacific hit Orpheus near her bow on her starboard side.
 The two ships hit at an angle, and the bow of Pacific scraped along Orpheus' side until she passed astern.
 The collision was judged "light" by Sawyer.
 He speculated that Pacific had reversed her engines, reducing her speed and thus the force of the collision.
 Much of Orpheus' starboard rigging was ripped away by Pacific's bow, and she was immobilized.
 Unsure of the extent of the damage, Captain Sawyer ordered the ship's boats readied in case the crew had to abandon ship.
 A frantic 15 minutes revealed that the hull was sound and that there was no water in the hold.
 He ordered his men to make temporary repairs to the rigging in order to regain control over the drifting ship.
 Once the initial emergency had subsided, there was no sign of the steamer that had hit Orpheus.
 The crew began to grumble that the steamer should have stood by to help them or rescue them if they had sunk.
 They had no idea the steamer had been damaged, much less sunk, assuming that it had just sailed away.
 In a few hours Orpheus was underway again, still headed to Nanaimo.

 Meanwhile, on board Pacific, a disaster was taking place.
 Information on these events is limited as only two people, neither of them on the bridge, survived the wreck.
-Neil Henley was the ship's quartermaster, and Henry F. Jelly of Port Stanley, Ontario was a passenger in British Columbia to survey possible routes for the Canadian Pacific Railway.
+Neil O. Henly (1855–1944) was the ship's quartermaster, and Henry F. Jelley (1854–1930) of Port Stanley, Ontario was a passenger in British Columbia to survey possible routes for the Canadian Pacific Railway.
 Both men were in their bunks at the time of the collision.
 Henley did note that the ship's running lights were on as he retired to his cabin before the collision.